Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 I spent the past few months looking at a number of Logitech’s hardware items made specifically for the office space.
 The primary peripheral is the Logitech Performance Mouse MX, a full-size wireless mouse that tracks on any surface, uses Logitech’s proprietary Unifying wireless connection, and a number of additional features.
 And it’s one of the overall best mice I’ve ever tested.
-If you want to compare with another high quality Logitech option, take a look at our Logitech M570 wireless trackball review too.
+If you want to compare with another high-quality Logitech option, take a look at our Logitech M570 wireless trackball review too.

 The Performance Mouse MX is as fully featured as most gaming mice: it comes complete with four programmable thumb buttons, a frictionless scroll wheel, multiple speed settings, and Logitech’s Darkfield laser tracking.
 Don’t fret if this sounds like too much for you in everyday use; none of the features get in the way of traditional mouse use.
 They only complement it.

-Adjusting the dots per inch setting is beyond what most consumers will ever require, but for gamers and professionals with larger displays its practically a requirement that too many mouse makers overlook.
+Adjusting the dots per inch setting is beyond what most consumers will ever require, but for gamers and professionals with larger displays it’s practically a requirement that too many mouse makers overlook.
 Darkfield may seem like overkill, especially for a mouse that’s not intended to leave the workspace, but the technology is sound and provides excellent tracking on almost any surface, including glass and even mirrors.

 Related: You might also be interested in the wireless Logitech Ultrathin Touch Mouse T630.

 Comfort is key on the Performance MX for right-handed users (there is no left-handed model).
 This is one of the most comfortable mice I have ever tested, with ample space for all of your fingers and a large space for the thumb to rest if not in use.
-However, unlike previous flagship mice from Logitech this Performance MX does not come with a base charge stand, which is instead replaced by a simple MicroUSB cable like your typical smartphone.
+However, unlike previous flagship mice from Logitech, this Performance MX does not come with a base charge stand, which is instead replaced by a simple MicroUSB cable like your typical smartphone.
 It’s good that Logitech has adopted the same charging cable, but a base dock would provide a cleaner approach to the office space.

 I highly questioned the use of Logitech’s Unifying tech, which requires an included USB dongle and can connect up to six Unifying devices to a single computer.
-Bluetooth has all but taken over, and many of Logitech’s own devices don’t utilize Unifying, including my favorite K810 and K811 keyboards.
+Bluetooth has taken over, and many of Logitech’s devices don’t utilize Unifying, including my favorite K810 and K811 keyboards.
 There are two major benefits to using Unifying: there is no Bluetooth interference (a major problem in busy work environments, where dozens or hundreds of Bluetooth devices may be active in a relatively small area), and it doesn’t require Bluetooth whatsoever.
 For readers familiar with my work, you know I hate Bluetooth.

 Battery life is exceptional, with 2-3 weeks of use for 8-12 hours a day per charge (5 days a week).
-I have used the Performance MX in my office for work (and even occasionally for gaming; the software includes a gaming mode for faster polling rates, which is excessive but nice for the occasional gamer) and aside from the middle mouse button enjoy it immensely.
+I have used the Performance MX in my office for work (and even occasionally for gaming; the software includes a gaming mode for faster polling rates, which is excessive but nice for the occasional gamer), and aside from the middle mouse button enjoy it immensely.